 The truth is that each and every one of us is born with tremendous creative potential.
 The formal definition of creativity is “the use of imagination or original ideas to create something”.
 We all possess rich and fertile imaginations that we can tap into to birth new and original ideas.

-Engaging our creativity provides tremendous benefits to us on a physiological level.
-When we constantly stretch our minds, we’re improving the plasticity of our brains by building new neural connections.
-The more neural connections we build, the sharper and faster our mind becomes.
+Expressing your creativity benefits to you on a physiological level.
+Whenever you stretch our mind, you improve the plasticity of your brain by building new neural connections.
+The more neural connections you build, the sharper and faster your mind becomes.

 Suppressing our creative impulses, can actually be harmful for us Author and speaker Brené Brown says, “Unused creativity is not benign–it metastasizes.
 It turns into grief, rage, judgement, sorrow, shame.
 We are creative beings.
 We are by nature creative.”